Pre-Fortress-2/Docker-PreFortress2Server/README.md

 # Tags
 * [`latest`](Dockerfile.pf) - The latest basic server image of Pre-Fortress 2, with all files updated weekly.
-* [`latest-sm`](Dockerfile.pfsm) - The latest server image of Pre-Fortress 2 with SourceMod preinstalled, with all files updated weekly.
+* [`latest-sm`](Dockerfile.pfsm) - The latest server image of Pre-Fortress 2 with SourceMod, PF2-Tools and DHooks preinstalled, with all files updated weekly.
 * [`_cache`](Dockerfile.cache) - The base image that is used to build the above two builds, Source SDK 2013 MP Base, and Pre-Fortress 2.
 Does not update often.
 DO NOT USE UNLESS DEBUGGING.

 # Simple Guide - Setting up and deploying a simple server